anywhichway/tlx-editor/README.md

 ![example screen](examples/result.png?raw=true)

 Below is the code from `examples/index.html`.
-The use of JavaScript template literals is optional.
+The use of JavaScript template literals requring `tlx` processing is optional.

 ```html